 This apricot galette recipe uses a food processor and great directions to make pulling the pastry together a cinch.
 I used 5 tablespoons ice water to achieve the correct texture.
 It was a very warm day and though the dough wasn’t sticky, I have no patience for soft pastry.
 I will fearlessly return misbehaving dough to the fridge at the first sign of sticking.
 I did this twice during rolling and transferring to the baking sheet to avoid tearing (and swearing!).

 The baking time and instructions were just right.
 We served it at room temperature and had no problems with crumbly pastry or loose, liquidy filling.
 I did have a problem with the sweetness of the fruit—whoa, were my apricots puckery, almost sour.
 I wish I’d have doubled the sugar.
 Whipped cream helped with the tartness.
 If I’d had the sweetness right, I’d have loved it with crème fraîche.
-We’ll have the leftovers with ice cream.
+We’ll have the leftovers with homemade vanilla ice cream.

 This apricot galette was brilliantly tasty and so easy.
 It worked the way you so often hope a dessert recipe will.
 We have lovely Frog Hollow apricots available right now, and this recipe intensified their flavor beautifully.
 Making the dough with the food processor was a snap, and it’s the flakiest crust I’ve made with the least amount of fuss.